OpenZeppelin/openzeppelin-contracts/.changeset/hungry-oranges-travel.md

 'openzeppelin-solidity': minor
 ---

-`TranscientReentrancyGuard`: Added a variant of `ReentrancyGuard` that uses transcient storage.
+`TransientReentrancyGuard`: Added a variant of `ReentrancyGuard` that uses transient storage.